-Our Education Policy and Education and Training Opportunities and Day Activation Services Procedure promotes educational and training opportunities for children and adults to maximise their individual learning needs, strengths and abilities.
+Our Education Policy, Education and Training Opportunities, and Day Activation Services Procedures promote educational and training opportunities for children and adults to maximise their individual learning needs, strengths and abilities.

 Each adult in residential care is supported in accessing Day Services (health permitting) provided by local Disability Services.
-Children in residence are supported to continue education (health permitting), where residential children are unable to travel to school the Service supports applications for Home Tuition.